Dineshreddy7872/House-Price-Prediction/README.md

 Predicts the house price based on the input features and displays the result.
 Deployment:

-The application is intended for local deployment.
-Users can interact with the app by running streamlit run app.py after installing required dependencies.
-How to Use
-Installation:

-Clone the repository from GitHub.
-Install necessary Python packages using pip install -r requirements.txt.
-Run the Application:

-Navigate to the project directory in the command line.
-Execute streamlit run app.py to launch the Streamlit app locally.
-Using the App:

 Enter the number of bathrooms, balconies, size (in terms of bedrooms), and total square feet of the property you wish to predict.
 Click the "Predict Price" button to see the estimated house price in lakhs (INR).